 Elsewhere in the medina you can pick up gifts like local artworks, argan oil from nearby cooperatives, silver ornaments from the Jewish silversmiths, ornate marquetry boxes and furniture carved from thuya wood, and the mysterious lotions and potions concocted by the Berber pharmacists.
 Just don’t forget to barter on the prices.

 Listen to live music

-A good way to take a taste of your holiday home with you it to learn to cook some local dishes.
-L’Atelier Madada cookery school do half-day classes with a local chef which are run in both French and English.
-The day starts with a lesson in how to make a proper Moroccan mint tea, then you cook a two-course menu and take a tour around the market’s spice souks.
-Whoever books in for that day first gets to choose what you cook, and you can pick from a range of traditional tagines, as well as other dishes like pastilla (a pie made with layers of puff pastry), zaalouk (an aubergine salad) or briouates (triangular stuffed pastries).
+The day starts with a lesson in how to make a proper Moroccan mint tea.
+Then whoever books in for that day first gets to choose what you cook, and you can pick from a range of traditional tagines, as well as other dishes like pastilla (a pie made with layers of puff pastry), zaalouk (an aubergine salad) or briouates (triangular stuffed pastries).

-If that sounds like too much hard work, you can just go on an eating spree around town.
-In the port and the fish souq you can pick up freshly caught fish and seafood and have it cooked for you, washed down with a fresh orange juice.
-Other food spots worth a visit are Ginger Café for great smoothies and salads, Elizir for hippy-chic decor and Italian-influenced food, La Table Madada for classy Moroccan food and tapas in a romantic candlelit atmosphere, or Triksala Café for good organic vegetarian and vegan options.
+If cooking your own dinner sounds like too much hard work, you can just go on an eating spree around the city instead.
+In the port and fish souq you can pick up freshly caught fish and seafood and have it cooked for you, washed down with fresh orange juice.

 Catch a stunning Essaouira sunset